-deployed between 2009 and 2014.
+Source: Dalberg analysis.
+Notes: Figures represent aggregate capital deployed from 2004-2014.
+The majority of the capital represented here was deployed between 2009 and 2014.
 This is due in part to the limited availability of data for 2004-2009.

-1 Chapters on Bangladesh, Nepal, and Pakistan as well as an introductory section ("Setting the Scene") were published in December 2014 along with this Executive Summary; chapters on India, Myanmar, and Sri Lanka are forthcoming in early 2015.
+Chapters on Bangladesh, Nepal, and Pakistan as well as an introductory section ("Setting the Scene") were published in December 2014 along with this Executive Summary.

-After India, Pakistan and Bangladesh are the most active countries for impact investing in the region (at nearly USD 2 billion and USD 955 million deployed, respectively).
+After India, Pakistan and Bangladesh are the most active countries for impact investing in the region.
+Non-DFI impact investors have deployed USD 162 million and USD 121 million in Pakistan and Bangladesh, respectively.
+DFIs, for their part, have deployed USD 1.8 billion and USD 834 million.
 In Pakistan, while political instability and terrorism are major concerns for many foreign investors, the domestic business community remains largely undeterred by these factors.
 Rather, domestic investors and fund managers in Pakistan have demonstrated optimism about the industry, given the large domestic market, relatively favorable regulatory environment, strong history of entrepreneurial activity, and interest from some foreign providers of impact capital.
 In Bangladesh, market potential (based on GDP and large population), and a long-standing presence of development finance institutions (DFIs) are key facilitators of impact investment.

 Myanmar and Sri Lanka are two of the fastest growing economies in the region, and impact investors considered in this study have shown a strong interest in these two countries.
 In Myanmar, while only USD 12 million has been deployed to date, a further USD 109 million has been committed by various investors for deployment in the next two to four years.
 Sri Lanka offers a relatively favorable regulatory environment for investors.
 However, in both these countries, small overall market sizes and gaps in enterprise capacity pose challenges for investors.
-Still, nearly USD 500 million has been deployed to date in Sri Lanka, demonstrating the potential for capital flows across the region if the market climates are investment-friendly.
+Still, over USD 100 million has been deployed to date by non-DFI impact investors in Sri Lanka and a further USD 386 million has been deployed by DFIs, demonstrating the potential for capital flows across the region if the market climates are investment-friendly.